Keep your body strong, vibrant, and beautiful. Support your skin by following these tips for proper care and nourish yourself.

 You make the gut’s flora happy when you go walk barefoot in nature!
 Doing this is proven to greatly reduce stress.
 Barefoot walking is also anti-inflammatory!
 Walk barefoot regularly to help keep your overall body balanced and to keep your skin clear of acne.

 Mud baths contain sulfur, zinc, magnesium, and bromine that exfoliate dead skin cells.
 It also absorbs impurities from the skin, anti-inflammatory, relaxing, and soothing.

 Don’t overeat honey

 You might not want to hear this, but you need to watch your honey intake!
 Honey may cause an acne breakout due to its high calorie and sugar content.

 Too much sugar, which honey has lots of, can cause insulin resistance.
 Insulin resistance will most likely result in an acne breakout, among other things.
 While honey is undoubtedly delicious, eat it in moderation.

 Now you know how important it is to eat the right food as well as the importance of reconnecting with nature for your skin.
 With that, you can start taking notes of what food you should eat and the vitamins that you need to take.

-With that, you’re now ready for the next step.
 Learn how to deal with acne and the things that you can do to fight it in our next blog post.